Wednesday, April 24, 2024

 "Where to now?"
 She asked.

 "We're to travel to a hot meal and warm bed.
 I've to be up early and this matter must be attended to.
 The bounty appears forged meaning this was a grab of coin and unwarranted death.
 Should I prove this there'd be evidence implicit of the involvement of the Wytch Hunters.
-That would be the first we've had implicit of their relation to this madness."
+That would be the first we've had of their relation to this madness."
 Evan explained to Shaela.

 "Good.
 I'm coming with you."
 She insisted.